montarion/athena-old/README.md

+-- THIS PROJECT IS MOVED TO ATHENA V4.0

 Welcome to athena v3.0

 The goal of this project is to create a personal assistant running on a raspberry pi.